aaraar/meesterproef-1920/README.md

 # Strvct
 ### By Wallscope

-## Case in the words of Wallscope
-What we ask of you is that you take in this data, work with us to understand the use case and help us with ideas on how to visualise the vocabulary in a way that makes it easy to navigate but keeping in mind that the main purpose of the tool is to create and edit the vocabulary, not just visualise.

 ## Debriefing
-Wallscope creates structured vocabulary from the unique data of their clients .
+Wallscope creates structured vocabulary from the unique data of their clients.
-Strvct is a structured data application that helps their clients delivering the right data to the structured vocabulary and visualizing their linked data.
+Strvct is a structured data application that helps their clients delivering the right data and connecting the dots to create a structured vocabulary and visualizing their linked. data.
 This way, their clients get a better sense of how their data gets structured and improves their understanding of the service and how they should use it.
 The way larger datasets get visualized is a tough and challenging concept that wallscope hasn't figured out yet, so to us the task to help them come up with and prototype ideas for the visualization of the structured vocabulary.

+## Case in the words of Wallscope
+What we ask of you is that you take in this data, work with us to understand the use case and help us with ideas on how to visualise the vocabulary in a way that makes it easy to navigate but keeping in mind that the main purpose of the tool is to create and edit the vocabulary, not just visualise.

 ### What does it mean
-Starting with this project, I had very little knowledge of LinkedData, knowledge graphs or other of these graph data standards.
+Starting with this project, I had very little knowledge of LinkedData, knowledge graphs, RDF and other semantic data standards.
 To help me understand the assignment a little bit better, I have listed a few terms and standards below that I needed to wrap my head around first, before I really understood what was supposed to happen.
-Most of these terms are mentioned in Medium articles written by employees of Wallscope and are explained lot better and more comprehensive than I did, but beneath are my very brief explanations of how I have grasped them.
+Most of these terms are mentioned in Medium articles written by employees of Wallscope and are explained a lot better and more comprehensive than I did, but beneath are my very brief explanations of how I have grasped them.

 ### LinkedData / knowledge graphs